 About Oklahoma City

-In its third decade of economic and cultural expansion, Oklahoma City is a surprisingly lively and diverse American city.
+In the middle of its third decade of economic and cultural expansion, Oklahoma City is a surprisingly lively and diverse American city.
 Recent growth has spurred exciting developments in the city’s recreation and nightlife, with the construction of new parks, a streetcar system, bike trails, shops, restaurants, breweries and bars.
-The construction of Oklahoma Contemporary’s new building in the urban core, originally scheduled to open in March 2020 prior to the outbreak of COVID-19, represents a significant commitment on the part of the city and its inhabitants to a new era in contemporary culture.
+The construction of Oklahoma Contemporary’s new building in the urban core, opening in March 2020, represents a significant commitment on the part of the city and its inhabitants to a new era in contemporary culture.